lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Wealth Protection in the Cook Islands

-The Cook Islands have emerged as a significant jurisdiction in the asset protection landscape, owing in part to a unique combination of legislative provisions beneficial for trust settlors.
-What do these have to offer HNWIs?
+The Cook Islands have emerged as a significant jurisdiction in the asset protection landscape.
+What does it have to offer HNWIs?

 In this feature we hear from Cook Islands Finance CEO Alan Taylor, who offers a deep dive into the legislative measures that enable the Cook Islands jurisdiction to maintain a competitive presence in wealth protection.